pjsacchet/Windows-RAT/README.md

 ### RAT-Exe
 All cpp *implant* side code that will, upon executing, survey the target prior to loading our DLL that implements our functionality and opens communications back to client to accept commands.

-### Pcaps
-Packet captures between C2 and implant in a test environment for different commands.
-These help reinforce how interaction between our C2 and implant works for each command type.

 ## Assumptions
 Current assumptions will include: